-For low-income parents, no daycare often means no pay
+For low-income parents, no day care often means no pay

 So far, caregiving concerns have accounted for roughly one-third of the decrease in labor force participation during the pandemic, with outsize impacts on parents with school-aged children, according to a November report by the Federal Reserve’s Board of Governors.

-“When lower wage workers miss a lot of work, the big concern is not only that it’s creating personal hardships for them, but that it may be disconnecting them from work,” said Stevenson of the University of Michigan.
+“When lower-wage workers miss a lot of work, the big concern is not only that it’s creating personal hardships for them, but that it may be disconnecting them from work,” said Stevenson of the University of Michigan.
 “We need to get everybody back into the labor force to fully recover.
 We want to keep people working.”

 After being furloughed from his warehouse position early in the pandemic, it took Carlos Rivera months to find another job for himself and a day care for his daughter.
 The single father finally locked down both in late December — but then his daughter got sick.
 Between repeated illnesses and covid-related day care closures, he missed so much work that last week he was fired from his $16-an-hour job at a dessert warehouse.